LLNL/lbann/docs/layers/transform_layers.rst

 Dummy
 ----------------------------------------

-The Dummy layer is a placeholder layer with no child layers.
+The :python:`Dummy` layer is a placeholder layer with no child layers.
 Rarely needed by users.
 This layer is used internally to handle cases where a layer has no child layers.

 Arguments: None